 Since the advent of rail grinding, Mk3s have made a whining sound whilst moving, almost like a traction motor, which increases in pitch as speed increases.
 It is difficult to pinpoint when exactly this sound became more prevalent so we have made an educated guess of the late 1990s.
-Therefore, all liveries in this pack make the sound.
+All post-late 1990s liveries will therefore make this sound.